eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 *Short description*

-This document discusses Wallet Unit revocation.
+This Topic discusses Wallet Unit revocation.
 In particular, it answers the following questions:

 -   How can a Wallet Provider revoke a Wallet Unit?